 (I wish I spoke French, this would be easier if I spoke French).
 The Fédération de Parkour supports ParkourUKs position.

 As far as I can find, the ADD academy hasn’t said anything.
 But again, French.

 New Zealand piled in.
 They support the ParkourUK position.

 While an old piece, this analysis by Street Movement provides a balanced view of a group to whom the idea of OCS is growing. https://www.streetmovement.dk/thoughts-from-our-crew/2016/7/8/about-competitions

 But, Hedge, you haven’t told me what I should Think!

-And I won't.
-That's really not the purpose of this article.
-Now at least you can all go and shout at each other on Facebook about the right things.
+And I won’t.
+That’s really not the purpose of this article.
+Now at least you can all go and shout at either on Facebook about the right things.

 Any and all inaccuracies or errors are mine and are likely down to uselessness rather than an attempt to deceive.
 Anyone involved who is unhappy with my representation of their views should get in contact and I will change or update so that it better reflects your opinion.